tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 S4 and S8 chebichev Legendre quadrature sets can be found in [Godiva_SN](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/develop/Tools/chebichevLegendreQuadratureSets/)
 </div>

-Finally, the *CRMove* dictionary can be used to move control rods.

 <div class="border-box">
 <b>The *CRMove* dictionary</b>

-The CRMove* dictionary can be found under *constant/neutroRegion/*.
+The *CRMove* dictionary can be found under *constant/neutroRegion/*.
 It contains input data for control rod movement.
 Control rods can be moved from the initial position to a new one by selecting the initial and final time of the insertion/extraction and the speed of insertion/extraction (positive speed for insertion).
 <br><br>One can find a commented example in the tutorial
 [3D_SmallESFR](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tutorials/3D_SmallESFR/rootCase/constant/neutroRegion/CRmove), though this option is not actually used in the tutorial.
 </div>